Embird Embroidery Software

 Follow Embird on Pinterest

-Mask concept allows to adjust one object with use of another object that serves to trim or intersect the first object.
-The mask defines which parts of original object will remain and which parts will be deleted.
+The mask concept allows you to adjust one object using another object that serves to trim or intersect the first object.
+The mask defines which parts of the original object will remain and which parts will be deleted.

 Ring design with multi-color segments